cmu-db/noisepage/script/testing/junit/README.md

 comments allowed (start line with #)

-4. In the command line, after the code compiles (ant compile), run ant generate-trace with 4 arguments: path, db-url, db-user and db-password Command format: ant generate-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb-password=YOUR_DB_PASSWORD
+4. In the command line, after the code compiles (ant compile), run ant generate-trace with 5 arguments: path, db-url, db-user, db-password and output name Command format: ant generate-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb-password=YOUR_DB_PASSWORD -Doutput-name=OUTPUT_FILE_NAME

-5. An output file should be produced called output.txt which is of trace file format.
+5. An output file should be produced which is of trace file format.
-Rename output.txt to contain .test (like xxx.test) for it to be included in future junit test runs
+If it contains .test (like xxx.test), then it will be included in future junit test runs

 Example:

-Given sql input file select.sql under traces directory, jdbc url jdbc:postgresql://localhost/jeffdb, db username jeffniu and password "", the command should be:
+Given sql input file select.sql under traces directory, jdbc url jdbc:postgresql://localhost/jeffdb, db username jeffniu, password "", and output name select_new.test, the command should be:

 ant generate-trace -Dpath=traces/select.sql -Ddb-url=jdbc:postgresql://localhost/jeffdb
- -Ddb-user=jeffniu -Ddb-password=""
+ -Ddb-user=jeffniu -Ddb-password="" -Doutput-name=select_new.test

 ## Installation and pre-requisites